Konosuke Matsushita Professor of Management

 Director of the Executive Program for Growing Companies

 George Foster’s research and teaching includes entrepreneurship/early-stage companies; financial analysis, especially in commercial disputes; and sports business management.
-His recent research includes global entrepreneurship, and the role of financial and other systems in the growth and valuation of companies.
+His recent research includes asset creation and destruction, global entrepreneurship, and the role of financial and other systems in the growth and valuation of companies.
 He also is researching globalization challenges facing both sporting organizations and companies.

 George Foster holds undergraduate and graduate degrees in economics from the University of Sydney and a doctorate from the Graduate School of Business, Stanford University.
 He taught at the University of Chicago and the Australian Graduate School of Management prior to joining the GSB faculty at Stanford University.

-Foster works extensively with the World Economic Forum and is the Chair of their Global Agenda Council on Fostering Entrepreneurship.
+Foster works extensively with the World Economic Forum and is a member and former Chair of their Global Agenda Council on Fostering Entrepreneurship.
 He led the research team on the 2011 Forum publication on Global Entrepreneurship and the Successful Growth Strategies of Early-Stage Companies.
+He co-led the research team on the 2014 Forum publication on Entrepreneurial Ecosystems Around the Globe and Early-Stage Company Growth Dynamics.

 Foster's 2010 California Management Review co-authored paper on "Building Sustainable High-Growth Startup Companies" won the 2011 Accenture Award for the article that "has made the most important contribution to improving the practice of management."
 He has won multiple other research awards including the AICPA Award for Outstanding Contribution to the Accounting Literature (twice) and the Competitive Manuscript Award of the American Accounting Association (twice).
 He is a winner of the Distinguished Teaching Award at Stanford Business School and has been awarded honorary doctorates from the University of Ghent (Belgium) and the University of Vaasa (Finland).

 He is actively involved in the business community, especially with venture-capital backed startup companies and has served on the Board of Directors of multiple companies.
-He is also actively involved with sporting organizations around the globe, including directing executive programs for the National Basketball Players Association (NBPA) and for the National Football League (NFL).
+He is also actively involved with sporting organizations around the globe, including directing executive programs for the National Football League (NFL) and the National Basketball Players Association (NBPA).

 Doctor Honoris Causa, Univ. of Vaasa, 1988; Doctor Honoris Causa, Univ. of Ghent, 1987; PhD, Stanford Univ., 1975; MEc, Univ. of Sydney, 1972, BEc, 1970.